sujonraihan/ibcs/Linux/disk-partitioning.md

 ## 💾 Overview

-Disk Partitioning হল storage device কে logical sections এ ভাগ করার প্রক্রিয়া। এটি data organization, security, এবং system management এর জন্য অত্যন্ত গুরুত্বপূর্ণ।
+Disk Partitioning is the process of dividing storage devices into logical sections.
+It is extremely important for data organization, security, and system management.

 ## 🎯 Partitioning Objectives